A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Preliminaries

 In the following table, we provide a list of the adopted symbology for the reader's convenience.
 We then recall the main notions and results of Optimal Transport theory and finally, in Subsection \ref{sec:prelimCSS}, we collect the fundamental objects and basic results taken from \cite{CSS} needed to develop our analysis.
 As a general rule, we will use bold letters to denote maps (even multivalued) with values in the Hilbert space $\X$ or measures/sets of measures in product spaces as couplings in $\X\times \X$ or probability vector fields in $\TX$. { }

-In this first section of general measure theory preliminaries, we consider $X, Y$ to be Lusin completely regular topological spaces.
-We recall that a topological space $X$ is \emph{completely regular} if it is Hausdorff and for every closed set $C$ and point $x\in X\setminus C$ there exists $f: X \to [0,1]$ continuous function s.t.~$f(C)=\{1\}$ and $f(x)=0$.
-This general setting is convenient to be adapted to our analysis which deals with Borel probability measures defined in (subsets of) a separable Hilbert space $X$, which could be endowed with the strong or the weak topology.
+In this first section of general measure theory preliminaries, we consider $\mathscr{X}, \mathscr{Y}$ to be Lusin completely regular topological spaces.
+We recall that a topological space $\mathscr{X}$ is \emph{completely regular} if it is Hausdorff and for every closed set $C$ and point $x\in \mathscr{X}\setminus C$ there exists $f: \mathscr{X} \to [0,1]$ continuous function s.t.~$f(C)=\{1\}$ and $f(x)=0$.
+A Hausdorff topological space is \emph{Lusin} if its topology is coarser than a Polish topology.
+This general setting is convenient for our analysis which deals with Borel probability measures defined in (subsets of) a separable Hilbert space $\mathscr{X}$, which could be endowed with the strong or the weak topology.

-We denote by $\prob(X)$ the set of Borel probability measures on $X$ endowed with the weak/narrow topology induced by the duality with the space of real valued continuous and bounded functions $\rmC_b(X)$.
-Thus, given a directed set $\mathbb A$, we say that a net $(\mu_\alpha)_{\alpha\in \mathbb A} \subset \prob(X)$ converges narrowly to $\mu \in \prob(X)$, and we write $\mu_\alpha \to \mu$ in $\prob(X)$, if
+We denote by $\prob(\mathscr{X})$ the set of Borel probability measures on $\mathscr{X}$ endowed with the weak/narrow topology induced by the duality with the space of real valued continuous and bounded functions $\rmC_b(\mathscr{X})$.
+Thus, given a directed set $\mathbb A$, we say that a net $(\mu_\alpha)_{\alpha\in \mathbb A} \subset \prob(\mathscr{X})$ converges narrowly to $\mu \in \prob(\mathscr{X})$, and we write $\mu_\alpha \to \mu$ in $\prob(\mathscr{X})$, if

-Given $\mu\in \prob(X)$ and a Borel function $f: X \to Y$, we define the \emph{push-forward} $f_\sharp\mu\in\prob(Y)$ of $\mu$ through $f$ by
+Given $\mu\in \prob(\mathscr{X})$ and a Borel function $f: \mathscr{X} \to \mathscr{Y}$, we define the \emph{push-forward} $f_\sharp\mu\in\prob(\mathscr{Y})$ of $\mu$ through $f$ by

-for every $\varphi:Y\to\R$ bounded (or nonnegative) Borel function.
+for every $\varphi:\mathscr{Y}\to\R$ bounded (or nonnegative) Borel function.

-We recall the so-called \emph{disintegration theorem} (see e.g. \cite[Theorem 5.3.1]{ags}). \begin{theorem} Let $\mathbb X, X$ be Lusin completely regular topological spaces, $\mmu\in\prob(\mathbb{X})$ and $r:\mathbb{X}\to X$ a Borel map.
-Denote with $\mu=r_{\sharp}\mmu\in\prob(X)$.
-Then there exists a $\mu$-a.e.~uniquely determined Borel family of probability measures $\{\mmu_x\}_{x\in X}\subset\prob(\mathbb{X})$ such that $\mmu_x(\mathbb{X}\setminus r^{-1}(x))=0$ for $\mu$-a.e. $x\in X$, and
+We recall the so-called \emph{disintegration theorem} (see e.g. \cite[Theorem 5.3.1]{ags}). \begin{theorem} Let $\mathscr{W}, \mathscr{X}$ be Lusin completely regular topological spaces, $\mmu\in\prob(\mathscr{W})$ and $r:\mathscr{W}\to \mathscr{X}$ a Borel map.
+Denote with $\mu=r_{\sharp}\mmu\in\prob(\mathscr{X})$.
+Then there exists a $\mu$-a.e.~uniquely determined Borel family of probability measures $\{\mmu_x\}_{x\in \mathscr{X}}\subset\prob(\mathscr{W})$ such that $\mmu_x(\mathscr{W}\setminus r^{-1}(x))=0$ for $\mu$-a.e. $x\in \mathscr{X}$, and